maranasgroup/Protein-InDelMaker/README.md

 **Running a demo** :
 Navigate to the root directory of InDelMutator in a shell and run the following
-> python main.py
+> python main.py demo demo.pdb demo.input
-**Enter a name for storing your results (Results are stored in ./results/name/) Name can contain numbers,letters,underscore only**

-:demo

-**Enter name of .pdb file
-The name should contain fullpathto the file**

-:./demo.pdb

-**Enter name of .input file
-The name should contain fullpath to the file**

-:./demo.input

-**Enter number of trials for loop closure
-Default is 20**

-:20

-**Enter number of refinement cycles after loop closure Default is 1**

-:1

-**Enter number of relax cycles at the end of each simulation Default is 3**

-:3

-**Run in debug mode?
-Default is yes (enter yes or no)**

-:yes

-After the run is complete, you should see your results in ./results/demo/
+After the run is complete (which could take a few minutes), you should see your results in ./results/demo/

+To read the help about possible arguments to main.py, run
+> python main.py -h

 **Results**:
 * A result.pdb file will be output after all modifications of every line in